larsvansoest/larsvansoest.github.io/_posts/2021-12-01-creating-a-dev-blog.md

 *Source: [Customize the Favicon \| Chirpy](https://chirpy.cotes.info/posts/customize-the-favicon/){:target="_blank"}*

-In order to change the blog's favicon, prepare a square image with size 512x512 or more.
-Then, follow the steps below.
+To change the blog's favicon, prepare a square image of size 512x512 or more, and follow the steps below.

 1. Relative to the project folder, create folders `/assets/img/` and `/assets/img/favicons/`.